yriveiro/dot/README.md

 ```

-It's possible initialize Dot with an array if necessary:
+It's possible also, initialize Dot with an array if necessary:

 ```php
 $dot = new Yriveiro\Dot(['foo' => ['bar' => ['a', 'b', 'c']]);